 I – Areas with major social relevance but uncertain market-driven demand

 II- High risk, discovery innovation research with relevance for making India globally competitive

-III- Evaluation & validation of already existing products of high national importance promoting local innovation (Clinical Trials)
+III- Evaluation & validation of already existing products of high national importance promoting local innovation (Clinical Trials & Agriculture Field Trials)

 IV- Shared cost major facilities, critical for enabling innovation

-The scheme is on partnership basis with government on cost share basis.
+The scheme is on a partnership basis with the government on a cost-share basis.
 This is an Advanced Technology Scheme only for high risk, transformational technology/process development.
 No incremental development will be supported under BIPP.